House of the Dragon

 House of the Dragon is an American fantasy drama television series created by George R. R. Martin and Ryan Condal for HBO.
-A prequel to Game of Thrones (2011–2019), it is the second television series in Martin's A Song of Ice and Fire franchise.
-Condal and Miguel Sapochnik served as the showrunners for the first season.
+A prequel to Game of Thrones (2011–2019), it is the second television series in the Game of Thrones franchise.
 Based on parts of Martin's 2018 book Fire & Blood, the series begins about 100 years after the Seven Kingdoms are united by the Targaryen conquest, nearly 200 years before the events of Game of Thrones, and 172 years before the birth of Daenerys Targaryen.
 Featuring an ensemble cast, the show portrays the events leading up to the decline of House Targaryen, a devastating war of succession known as the "Dance of the Dragons".

-House of the Dragon received a straight-to-series order in October 2019, with casting beginning in July 2020 and principal photography starting in April 2021 in the United Kingdom.
+House of the Dragon received a straight-to-series order in October 2019, with Ryan Condal and Miguel Sapochnik serving as showrunners.
 The series premiered on August 21, 2022, with the first season consisting of ten episodes.
 The series was renewed for a second season five days after its premiere.
-Sapochnik departed as showrunner after the first season, leaving Condal to serve as the sole showrunner for the second season.
+Sapochnik departed as showrunner after the first season, leaving Condal as the sole showrunner for the second season.
 The second season premiered on June 16, 2024, with eight episodes.
-In June 2024, ahead of the second-season premiere, the series was renewed for a third season.
-In November 2025, ahead of the third-season premiere, the series was renewed for a fourth season, which is expected to be released in 2028.
+The series was renewed for a third season in June 2024, which premiered on June 21, 2026, and consists of eight episodes.
+A fourth and final season is in development and expected to be released in 2028.

-The series received positive reviews, with praise for its character development, visual effects, writing, score by Ramin Djawadi, and performances (particularly Considine, Smith, D'Arcy and Cooke).
-However, the pacing, specifically of the time jumps, and the dark lighting of some scenes during the first season were criticized.
-The series premiere was watched by over 10 million viewers across the linear channels and HBO Max on the first day, the biggest in HBO's history.
-For its first season, House of the Dragon won a Golden Globe Award for Best Television Series – Drama, while Emma D'Arcy earned a nomination for Best Actress in a Television Series – Drama.
+The premiere of House of the Dragon was watched by over 10 million viewers across the linear channels and HBO Max on the first day, the biggest in HBO's history.
+The series has received positive reviews.
+It won a Golden Globe Award for Best Television Series – Drama, while Emma D'Arcy earned two nominations for Best Actress in a Television Series – Drama.
 It earned nine Emmy Award nominations, including Outstanding Drama Series, and won three British Academy Television Craft Awards.
-D'Arcy received another Golden Globe Award nomination for their performance in the second season.